hamedp77/password-api/README.md

    These commands will run the application on `http://localhost:5000` with debug mode enabled.

     **Note:** Using a WSGI server like [gunicorn](https://gunicorn.org/) is the preferred way of running this in a "production" environment.
-If you have been following along with these steps you have gunicorn already installed.
+If you have been following along with these steps, you have gunicorn already installed.
 All you have to do is run this command:

    ```shell
    gunicorn -b 0.0.0.0:80 api:app